 Time now for a look at my response.

-This sort of preparation at a "macro level" helps us to become more familiar with Luke's Passion account.
-It gives us the background we need for our closer reading of the Passion according to Luke with an overall look at what he does and does not say compared to the other Gospels.
-We will see this in detail as we proceed.
+This sort of preparation giving us an overview will help us to become more familiar with Luke's Passion account.
+It gives us the background we need for our closer reading of the Passion according to Luke because we are aware of what he does and does not relate compared to the other Gospels.
+We will see this in more detail as we proceed.

 A reading plan falls into place readily enough if we take the different places as our guide.
 (For "upper room" see 22,12).
-However, we will see how 22,1-38 is one long scene as its elements unfold one after the other.
+However, 22,1-38 is one long scene as its elements unfold one after the other.

-We have seen the effect of the new day beginning in verse 66.
-So we will now be reading the last verses of the chapter (22,66-71) with chapter 23.
+We saw in the response the effect of the new day beginning in verse 66.
+So we will read the last verses of the chapter (22,66-71) with chapter 23.